LoganMac8/vendor-risk-portfolio/docs/How-to-Review-a-SOC2-Report.md

 ---

 ## Summary
-Reviewing a SOC 2 report isn’t just about reading an audit—it’s about understanding how a vendor operates, where their risks are, and whether they meet your organization’s security requirements.
+Reviewing a SOC 2 report isn’t just about reading an audit, it’s about understanding how a vendor operates, where their risks are, and whether they meet your organization’s security requirements.
 A structured review process helps ensure vendors are evaluated consistently and that any gaps are addressed before onboarding.